Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

+TF-C (Time-Frequency Consistency) model \citep{zhang2022self} is a self-supervised contrastive pre-training framework designed for time series data.
+By leveraging both time-based and frequency-based representations, the model ensures that these embeddings are consistent within a shared latent space through a novel consistency loss.
+Using 3-layer 1-D ResNets as the backbone for its time and frequency encoders, the model captures the temporal and spectral characteristics of time series.
+This architecture allows the TF-C model to learn generalisable representations that can be used for time series anomaly detection in downstream tasks.
+In TF-C, a positive pair consists slightly perturbed version of an original sample, while a negative pair includes different original samples or their perturbed versions.

+DCdetector \citep{yang2023dcdetector} employs a deep CNN with a dual attention mechanism.
+This structure focuses on both spatial and temporal dimensions, using contrastive learning to enhance the separability of normal and anomalous patterns, making it adept at identifying subtle anomalies.
+In this model, a positive pair consists of representations from different views of the same time series, while it does not use negative samples and relies on the dual attention structure to distinguish anomalies by maximizing the representation discrepancy between normal and abnormal samples.

+In contrast, CARLA \citep{darban2023carla} introduces a self-supervised contrastive representation learning approach using a two-phase framework.
+The first phase, called pretext, differentiates between anomaly-injected samples and original samples.
+In the second phase, self-supervised classification leverages information about the representations' neighbours to enhance anomaly detection by learning both normal behaviors and deviations indicating anomalies.
+In CARLA, positive pairs are selected from neighbours, while negative pairs are anomaly-injected samples.
+In the recent work, DACAD \citep{darban2024dacad} combines a TCN with unsupervised domain adaptation techniques in its contrastive learning framework.
+It introduces synthetic anomalies to improve learning and generalisation across different domains, using a structure that effectively identifies anomalies through enhanced feature extraction and domain-invariant learning.
+DACAD selects positive pairs and negative pairs similar to CARLA.

+These models exemplify the advancement in using deep learning for TSAD, highlighting the shift towards models that not only detect but also understand the intricate patterns in time series data\mycomment{, which makes this area of research promising.
+Finally, while all the models in this category are based on self-supervised contrastive learning approaches, there is no work on self-prediction-based self-supervised approaches in the TSAD literature and this research direction is unexplored.}

-\subsection{Hybrid models}
+\subsection{Hybrid Models}

-These models combine a forecasting-based model with a reconstruction-based model to obtain better time series representations.
-According to Section \ref{sec:FM} and Section \ref{sec:RM}, a forecasting-based model uses next timestamp predictions, whereas a reconstruction-based model uses latent representations of the whole time series.
-It is possible to optimise both models simultaneously by using a joint objective function.
+These models integrate the strengths of different approaches to enhance time series anomaly detection.
+A forecasting-based model predicts the next timestamp, while a reconstruction-based model uses latent representations of the time series.
+Additionally, representation-based models learn comprehensive representations of the time series.
+By using a joint objective function, these combined models can be optimised simultaneously.